ericdequ/contechnews/data/blog/tutorials/using_microsoft_hololens_for_mixed_reality_in_construction.md

 # Using Microsoft HoloLens for Mixed Reality in Construction

 The construction industry is on the cusp of a technological breakthrough with the advent of mixed reality.
 Microsoft HoloLens, with its state-of-the-art holographic computing platform, is at the forefront of this transformation.
-In this post, we'll dive deep into how HoloLens can be leveraged to enhance construction projects, delivering a comprehensive guide that ranges from setting up your device to implementing best practices.
+In this post, well dive deep into how HoloLens can be leveraged to enhance construction projects, delivering a comprehensive guide that ranges from setting up your device to implementing best practices.

 ## Table of Contents